Los Angeles Art Week

 The LA Art Show

-This popular art show is held at the Los Angeles Convention Center in DTLA.
+The Los Angeles Convention Center in DTLA has hosted this popular art show since 2009.
 It is quite large, featuring over 120 galleries.
 With their diverse mix of established and emerging artists and galleries, the show tends to have very broad appeal.
 Whether you are a serious art collector or someone who simply appreciates creative expression, the LA Art Show should be on your list.

 The largest section of programming at this fair, the Modern + Contemporary, features paintings, street art, illustration, photography, sculpture and more.
 Galleries from Los Angeles and the U.S., as well as countries all around the world attend each year.
 Read a review about the LA Art Show. https://www.laartshow.com